QuietImCoding/MKS21X/README.md

 ## More things
 # ☃ ☃ UNICODE SNOWMEN! ☃ ☃

-also aparently emojis are supported? :yum:
+also aparently emojis are supported? :squirrel: